Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To address these interoperability points, two key interfaces and their protocol specifications have been identified.
-   The first, CMAF Ingest, mainly functions as an ingest format to a packager or active media processor, while the second works mainly to ingest media presentations to origin servers, cloud storage or CDNs.
+   The first interface (CMAF Ingest) mainly functions as an ingest format to a packager or active media processor, while the second interface (DASH/HLS Ingest) works mainly to ingest media presentations to an origin server, cloud storage or CDN.

    [[#workflow_and_use_cases]] provides more
-   background and motivation around these two interfaces.
+   background and motivation for the two interfaces.
 We further motivate the specification
    in this document supporting
    HTTP/1.1 [[!RFC7235]] and [[!ISOBMFF]].
-   We believe that Smooth streaming [[=MS-SSTR=]]
+   We believe that Smooth Streaming [[=MS-SSTR=]]
-   and HLS [[!RFC8216]] have shown that HTTP usage can survive the Internet ecosystem for
+   and HLS have shown that HTTP usage can survive the Internet ecosystem for
    media delivery.
 The HTTP POST provides a push-based
    method for delivering the
    live content when it becomes available.
 Regarding the transport protocol, in future versions,
    alternative transport protocols could be considered